bogdan-kulynych/batchrun/README.md

     value: 100
 ```

-we can generate a runfile, a list of commands from this grid spec, which will look like this:
+we can generate a list of commands corresponding to all possible parameter value combinations:
 ```bash
 python3 my_script.py --alpha=1 --beta=0.1 --gamma=100
 python3 my_script.py --alpha=1 --beta=0.25 --gamma=100